LitzN/KetoMeals/README.md

 to easily make adjustments to the recipe.
 * __Security__ If an anonymous user tries to open this page by typing the url, they will be redirected to the log in page with a message saying "Please log in to edit a recipe".

-### __Defensive Programming features__
-* __Forms__ cannot be submitted unless all fields are correctly filled in
-* __Login form__ mistakes are not accredited to "Incorrect password" or "Incorrect username" specifically to ensure people don't use this to hack into others accounts.
-* __Registered Users__ don't have access to edit and delete buttons of recipes so they don't alter other users data.
-* __Unregistered Users__ do not have access to Add Recipe button to prevent database being flooded with data from non-users.

 ## Features left to implement
 * Comment section for each recipe so users can leave reviews.